jzzheng22/hlp21-project-group-3/doc/Internal_Interfaces/buswire.md

 ## Interface Functions (called by Sheet)

+`BusWire.getWireSegList (wireId : CommonTypes.ConnectionId) (wModel : Model) : ( CommonTypes.ConnectionId * int) list`
+- Given a wireId and wire model, returns a list of tuples containing the wireId and the index of each segment for that wire.

 `BusWire.getBoundingBoxes (mouseCoord: XYPos) (model : Model)`
  - Returns list of `(id: CommonTypes.ComponentId * topLeft: XYPos * bottomRight: XYPos)`
  - Initially just returns all bounding boxes.